 The Release and Ease Gained From Rejecting the Temptations of Fame and Fortune

 One day, I received a call from the director of another hospital.
 He said, “Now you are retired, so we’re planning a banquet for you to celebrate, and we’d also like to discuss future cooperation with you.
 We’d like you to register your attending physician license at our hospital to attract your former patients, you could also work for us, or you could become a shareholder.
 It’s up to you.”
 Hearing his words, I understood clearly that even though the hospital director only said the hospital wanted to use my license, I would still have to go there when problems with treatment occurred.
 I couldn’t help but think that I had been fighting for fame and fortune for most of my life, thinking that I would be truly happy once others looked up to and admired me, but what had I gained from it?
 Only pain and sadness!
 Now, I have finally escaped this pain, and I don’t need to tire myself out day and night.
 After believing in God, I tasted happiness and release that I had never experienced before, spiritually I enjoyed the feeling of genuine happiness, and I was resolved to hold firmly to this happiness.
 Following God was the most meaningful path, and I could no longer allow myself to follow Satan.
-I thought of God’s words that say, “Every day that you live through now is crucial and very important to your destination and your fate, so you must cherish all that you possess and every minute that passes.
-You must make the most of your time to give yourselves the greatest gains, so that you will not have lived this life in vain” (“To Whom Are You Loyal?”).
+I thought of God’s words that say, “Right now, each day you live through is crucial, and it is of the utmost importance to your destination and your fate, so you must cherish everything you have today, and treasure each minute that passes.
+You must carve out as much time as you can to give yourselves the greatest gains so that you will not have lived this life in vain” (“To Whom Are You Loyal?”).
 That I have been fortunate enough to accept God’s work is God’s exaltation and grace for me, especially considering the fact that God’s work is nearing its close, but I understand too little of the truth and need to strive with all my strength to pursue, so I must cherish every minute and second, pursue the truth in the limited time I have, and gain God’s approval!
 Now that I understood God’s will, I more clearly knew how I should answer the hospital director.
 So, I refused him, “I have high blood pressure, so there’s no need to go through the trouble of a banquet.
 I appreciate the thought.
 And with regard to future cooperation, my health isn’t as good as it was, and I’d like to rest, so I don’t think there’s anything we can discuss.”
 In the moment I hung up the phone, I felt an incomparable release in my heart.
 After that, other hospitals reached out to me regarding cooperation through doctors and my relatives, but I rejected them.
 Today, my life every day is reading God’s word and doing my duties, and I feel very secure and satisfied.
 Thanks be to God!

 When I think back on my journey, I deeply realize that being truly happy and living a meaningful life is not decided by whether you have success, fame, status, or wealth.
 It is decided by whether we believe in and worship God, whether we follow God’s will, and whether we can gain God’s approval.
 If we don’t come before God and read God’s word, if we don’t accept the truth, we can only be bound and constrained by absurd satanic notions, and living this way is nothing but torment.
 Even if we have money, life is empty.
 When we can worship the Creator and enjoy the guidance and watering of God’s word, our hearts will be bright, secure, calm, and joyous, and this is true happiness!